By David Mattia

 We built Airgap.js with a number of rules that keeps our size small:

-Airgap.js treats users differently based on their location and the privacy laws in effect in that region.
+Airgap.js treats users differently based on their location and the customer’s configuration for that region.
 The dynamic regime detection that allows us to customize the user experience happens inside our CDN, meaning that the 30-70ms download time shown earlier is possible even with location-specific bundles.

 How do we do this efficiently?
-We first need to understand how AWS CloudFront works.
+We first need to understand how Cloudflare works.

-After the Airgap.js script loads, it will initialize itself.
-This can be done asynchronously to prevent our script from affecting initial site load and render times.
+After the Airgap.js script loads (which can be done asynchronously) to prevent itself from affecting initial site load and render times), it will initialize itself to regulate network requests and cookies.

 The following performance metrics were measured on an Apple M1 Pro laptop under light to medium load, using the transcend.io bundle configuration: